Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Experiment

-\textsc{(Degradation of original approach.)} Original approaches typically rely on a presumed Gaussian likelihood and have been shown to suffer from large degradation under likelihood misspecification: (i) misspecification of the noise distribution; (ii) contamination by outliers.
-For inverse scattering performance at the top of \Cref{tab: overall experiments}, we observe that baseline methods show substantial performance degradation around $10\%-30\%$ for (i) misspecification of the noise distribution and $15\%-50\%$ for (ii) contamination by outliers in all metrics compared to the likelihood well-specified cases.
-For image restoration tasks, similar degradation is observed in \Cref{tab: overall experiments}.
-Qualitatively, artifacts become evident, e.g., bright spots in deblurring results from $\Pi$GDM and PnPDM, as demonstrated in \Cref{fig: combined_qual_figure_outlier}, suggesting non-robustness to outlier contamination.
+\textsc{(Degradation of original approaches.)} In IS, the baselines in \Cref{tab: overall experiments} degrade by about $10\%-30\%$ due to the noise-distribution misspecification and $15\%-50\%$ under outlier contamination across metrics, compared with the well-specified setting.
+Original approaches typically rely on a presumed Gaussian likelihood and can degrade substantially under likelihood misspecification given non-Gaussian noise and outlier contamination.
+Similar degradation phenomena are observed in image restoration tasks.
+Qualitatively in \Cref{fig: combined_qual_figure_outlier}, outliers induce visible artifacts, such as bright spots in the deblurring results of $\Pi$GDM and PnPDM , indicating limited robustness.

-\textsc{(RDP Improvement.)} The integration of RDP substantially mitigates these issues, showing robustness to the likelihood misspecification.
-For the inverse scattering task, we observe improvements of roughly $5\%-29\%$ for (i) misspecification of the noise distribution and $20\%-50\%$ improvement for (ii) contamination of outliers over baselines across all evaluation metrics.
-From Table~\ref{tab: overall experiments}, consistent improvements are observed on FFHQ-D and -PR.
-Qualitatively, the bright-spot artifacts seen with $\Pi$GDM and PnPDM are eliminated in their robust variants empowered by the proposed RDP, as demonstrated in Figure~\ref{fig: combined_qual_figure_outlier},\ref{fig: combined_qual_figure_student_t}.
-This is consistent with our theory and design, as RDP is expected to adaptively down-weight extreme residuals and bound the influence of spurious large noise.
-These advantages hold for other tasks: reconstructions consistently show fewer artifacts and lower NMAE/LPIPS scores (Figure~\ref{fig: combined_qual_figure_outlier},\ref{fig: combined_qual_figure_student_t}).
-At the distributional level, using a visualization in the Inception-v3 latent space (Figure~\ref{fig: latentspaceall}, middle/right columns), DPS samples deviate from the target distribution under misspecification, whereas RDP-DPS remains closer, consistent with the proposed robust guidance via adaptive weighting.
+\textsc{(RDP Improvement.)} The integration of RDP substantially mitigates these issues and improves robustness to likelihood misspecification.
+In IS, RDP improves over baselines by roughly $5\%-29\%$ under noise-distribution misspecification and $20\%-50\%$ under outlier contamination across metrics.
+Similar gains are observed on FFHQ-D and FFHQ-PR in Table~\ref{tab: overall experiments}.
+Qualitatively, RDP removes bright-spot artifacts in $\Pi$GDM and PnPDM variants, as shown in Figures~\ref{fig: combined_qual_figure_outlier} and~\ref{fig: combined_qual_figure_student_t}, consistent with its adaptive down-weighting of extreme residuals.
+Evaluated in the Inception-v3 latent space (Figure~\ref{fig: latentspaceall}, middle/right), RDP-DPS remains closer to the target distribution than DPS under misspecification.

-We note that our robust module improves more under (ii) outlier contamination than under (i) the misspecification of the noise distributions (heavy-tailed Student-t distributions considered in this work).
-This is because it is easier to detect large-magnitude outliers than inconspicuous heavy-tailed noise in the signal.
-However, RDP has demonstrated its superior performance in both scenarios of likelihood misspecification.